mongodb/docs/source/includes/overview-backup-agent-install.rst

-The |backup| Agent polls the primary MongoDB instance of every backup-enabled replica set and transmits the operations to the |mms| service.
+The Backup Agent polls the primary MongoDB instance of every backup-enabled replica set and transmits the operations to the |mms| service.